Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Create-Connection.md

 1. [!include[with-graph-open](./snippets/sg-with-graph-open.md)] select a port on an existing node, or [create a new node](Create-New-Node.md) in your graph.

-2. Click and drag from the port on the node where you want to create a new Edge.
+2. On the port where you want to create a new Edge, click and drag away from the node.

 3. Do one of the following: